4 Alternatives To Walking A Senior Dog

 Check the weather forecast, too!
 If it’s extra hot, you’ll need to ensure you have enough water, for you and your senior dog!
 Dehydration and overheating can be extremely dangerous.
 Or, if it’s too cold, your senior dog might struggle to enjoy the adventure, because cold weather exasperates the pain of joint conditions.
 We will discuss the issue of joint-related conditions later on.

 Senior dogs, like humans, may experience deterioration in their health and fitness.
 It’s natural!
-But as pet parents, it can be hard to remember that.
+But, as pet parents, it can be hard to remember that when we feel able.
 As puppies, they run and jump around whenever they get the opportunity.
 As they get older, it’s difficult to act that way.

 Some dogs are more nervous than others, and in fact, as dogs get older, they’re more likely to feel anxious.
 New surroundings can cause distress, because of the new smells, potential noises, and unknown people.
 But that doesn’t mean you shouldn’t introduce your doggo to new places!

 Before taking them far, far away, take them somewhere in your neighborhood for a little day trip.
 Encourage them to sniff around and experience new smells.
 Did you know that a dog’s sense of smell is 10,000 to 100,000 stronger than a human’s?!
 Exploring new places, especially with their noses, exercises their minds, and gives them confidence!

 Dog Having Trouble Walking?
 Here's 4 Activities To Try